surakku/cadence-gemma/README.md

-# RecurrentGemma
+# CadenceGemma

-RecurrentGemma is a family of open-weights Language Models by [Google DeepMind](https://deepmind.google/), based on the novel [Griffin architecture](https://arxiv.org/abs/2402.19427).
-This architecture achieves fast inference when generating long sequences by replacing global attention with a mixture of local attention and linear recurrences.
+CadenceGemma is a semi-novel multimodal architecure built upon [RecurrentGemma](https://github.com/google-deepmind/recurrentgemma).
+RecurrentGemma makes use of the novel [Griffin architecture](https://arxiv.org/abs/2402.19427), consisting of a hybrid state-space making use of local attention and linear recurrances.

-This repository contains the model implementation and examples for sampling and fine-tuning.
-We recommend most users adopt the [Flax](https://github.com/google/flax) implementation, which is highly optimized.
-We also provide an un-optimized [PyTorch](https://github.com/pytorch/pytorch) implementation for reference.
+Cadence builds upon RecurrentGemma in a way similar to [Cobra](https://arxiv.org/abs/2403.14520) with Mamba, by introducing a combined vision encoder and projector in order to combine modalities in a shared semantic space.
+RecurrentGemma is then fine tuned to interperet the projected visual tokens.

+Disclaimer - This is ongoing research and is still in it's infancy.
+The architecture is being finished and training will begin soon.

 ### Learn more about RecurrentGemma